New Orleans Wedding Venues

 Compass Point Events in Algiers (which is right across the river from the French Quarter) is a bed and breakfast and unique wedding venue in the New Orleans area.
 It consists of a collection of authentic creole cottages of varying sizes arranged semi-circularly around a central outdoor space that features two graceful oak trees and a large deck with a dance floor.
 Most of the cottages are available to reserve for the couple and guests to stay and get ready on-premesis, with the largest of them serving as an indoor event space that can accommodate a ceremony and/or reception if needed (in case of adverse weather), or can serve as additional space for a mostly outdoor gathering.
 The venue's owner is a licensed florist and experienced wedding planner, and on-site catering is provided as well.
 Located within walking distance of the Algiers Ferry Terminal, it's just a quick and inexpensive ride across the river to the Vieux Carré!

-Rural and Rustic Wedding Venues in the New Orleans Area
+Rural and Rustic Louisiana and Mississippi Wedding Venues

 Oak Alley Plantation

-The most well-known and impressive of all the old historic plantations that grace the Mississippi River in south Louisiana, Oak Alley can host weddings and is also a great spot for engagement or bridal portraits.
+The most well-known of all the old historic plantations along the Mississippi River in south Louisiana, Oak Alley can host weddings and is also a great spot for engagement or bridal portraits.
 I've also photographed quite a few marriage proposals there, along with numerous elopements and vow renewals.
+Plus it's a fabulous educational resource.
 The approximately one hour drive from New Orleans to rural Vacherie, Louisiana is well worth the trip!

 This beautiful, rustic event venue is located in Picayune, Mississippi, about an hour from NOLA.
-It's situated on a large, hilly piece of land that really does have that coveted "out in the country" feel.
+Formerly known as The Barn at Sarah Bella, Norris Oaks is situated on a large, hilly piece of land away from any substantial development, truly giving it that coveted "out in the country" feel.
+The barn itself makes for a beautiful backdrop for a smaller outdoor wedding ceremony, and of course provides indoor space for a reception.